Case Study

 A French accounting firm gave its partners a reason to post on LinkedIn.

-12 partners.
+Twelve partners.
 None active on LinkedIn.
-Within 90 days, six posting weekly.
+Inside 90 days, six were posting weekly.

 6/12 Partners posting weekly